 Not only Florence is one of the most seen cities in the movies, but also some small places in Tuscany appear as the scenery of many movies set.
 San Gimignano is among them.

-One of the earlier movies, for example, “Prince of Foxes”, were partially shot in San Gimignano.
-A later movie was “Tea with Mussolini”, which was about a group of aristocratic cultured English ladies try to heroically defend the city’s ancient towers from the attack from German army.
-The Piazza Cisterna is where many of the film’s scenes were shot.
+One of the earlier movies, for example, “Prince of Foxes”, was partially shot in San Gimignano.
+Movie “Tea with Mussolini” was about a group of aristocratic cultured English ladies who tried to heroically defend the city’s ancient towers from the German army attack.
+The Piazza Cisterna is where many of the film’s scenes shot.

 Two main squares